Iran 2016: Women Travelers in a Misunderstood Land

 Yazd is a quaint Zoroastrian desert city.
 Shiraz and Isfahan are must-sees.
 From Shiraz, you drive to Persepolis, potentially the most complete archaeological site in the world.

 Persepolis was begun by Darius the Great around 515 BC and you need half a day there to appreciate the palaces, friezes, lion and griffin statues, even cuneiform tablets written 2500 years ago explaining who visited Darius and why.

 In 1971, a massive and grotesquely expensive 2500 anniversary of the Shah’s supposed dynasty took place in Persepolis.
 It was this extravaganza with food for thousands flown in from Maxime’s in Paris that helped to turn the country against the Shah and his family.

-In Isfahan you are in ancient city full of blue tiled mosques, palaces, squares, Armenian churches and world famous Imam Square.
-Kashan is ancient trading center, with a movie set bazaar.
+In Isfahan, you are in an ancient city full of blue-tiled mosques, palaces, squares, Armenian churches, and world-famous Imam Square.
+Kashan is an ancient trading center, with a movie set bazaar.

-Read a lot before you go so as not to be misled by Iran's physical normalcy.
-MIR did and excellent job for our group as did the Iranian company, Parsagad Tours.
+Read a lot before you go so as not to be misled by Iran’s physical normalcy.
+MIR did an excellent job for our group as did the Iranian company, Parsagad Tours.

 Phyllis Stoller has lived and worked in England, France and Switzerland and resides in New York.
 Phyllis founded The Women’s Travel Club in 1992 (acquired 2007 by a large tour company) and The Women’s Travel Group in 2012.
 Both have won awards for quality small group tours to unusual places.